cbonoz/frame24/README.md

 https://docs.pinata.cloud/farcaster/fdk

-### Future work
+### Potential Future work

-1. Enhanced Recommendation Algorithm: Implement machine learning techniques to improve the recommendation algorithm, considering factors such as user engagement, content similarity, and collaborative filtering to deliver more accurate and personalized suggestions.
+1. Enhanced Recommendation Algorithm: Implement additional ranking methods to expand on profile recommendation logic, considering factors such as user engagement, content similarity, and collaborative filtering to deliver more accurate and personalized suggestions.

 2. Social Integration: Integrate with popular social media platforms to allow users to import their social network connections, enriching the discovery process and facilitating connections with friends and acquaintances.